Making a complaint

 You can access specific details of state and territory complaints bodies and anti-disability discrimination legislation on our website.

-Your complaint should be factual, practical and propose solutions or outcomes that are reasonable and will enable ongoing access to your education in an ongoing manner.
+The key to a good complaint letter is that the information you provide should be factual, practical and propose solutions or outcomes that are reasonable and will enable ongoing access to your education in an ongoing manner.

 Support to go through the process